volanja/ansible-sample-tdd/README.md

 ServerSpec is test framework based on Ruby.

+*NOTICE*
 If you want to use these specfiles on other project, please use ansible_spec that ruby-gem for create Rakefile and spec/spec_helper.rb
 [ansible_spec](http://rubygems.org/gems/ansible_spec)

 # Environment